francescm/idp3-x509-external-auth/README.md

 # Shibboleth Idp3 X509 as External Auth

 ## Notes
-Works with Shibboleth Identity Provider 3.3.0.
+Works with Shibboleth Identity Provider from 3.3.0 to 3.4.5.

 ## Motivations
 X509 auth requires the SSLContext to be available to